nasan92/nasan92.github.io/content/posts/2022-10-28-StopBackupForMultipleAzureSQLonVMDatabases.md

 link: https://learn.microsoft.com/en-us/azure/backup/backup-azure-sql-automation#stop-protection

 It had a case where I did need to migrate a lot of databases from one SQL Server on a Azure VM to another VM.
-After the successful migration there were a lot of old databases on the "old SQL Server" offline and I got a lot of Backup Alerts.
+After the successful migration there were a lot of old databases on the "old SQL Server" offline and I got a lot of Azure Backup Alerts.
 Because I was to lazy to disable the backup for each database by hand, I created the following small script which will do that job.

+## Parameters
 First we define parameters
 - resource group of **Recovery Service Vault**
 - **Recovery Service Vault Name**